nuviktor/discord-dialer/README.md

 ## Todo

 * Make the client configuration modifiable through a form that stores data in the browser's local storage.
+* Whitelist of commands for certain users?
 * Consider adding other audio responses for certain events.
+* Consider what happens when multiple browsers connect.

 ## Licences